laalaguer/vechainlinks/README.md

 Result:
 - [x] A backend, to collect feeds on different platforms, and turning into RSS.
 - [x] A simple, dynamic website frontend, to poll RSS feed and display.
--  20 users to comment about the website.
+- [x] Get 20 users to comment about the website.
 - [x] Open for public members to contribute.

 ## Milestone #3: Subscribe and Analyze

 - [x] Google Analytics
 - [x] Email Subscribers
-- [] Get first 50 users on board.
+- [x] Get first 50 users on board.
-- [x] Email Centre
+- [x] Permanent Link Center.

 ### Honorable Mentions